ainsleys/derivadex-api-docs/source/includes/main.md

 ### Sparse merkle tree (state)

 DerivaDEX utilizes a [Sparse Merkle Tree (SMT)](https://medium.com/@kelvinfichter/whats-a-sparse-merkle-tree-acda70aeb837) in order to efficiently maintain the state of the exchange at all times.
-Storing data on-chain (such as user's balances and positions), something most decentralized exchanges do, is very costly and one that is usually passed on to the user, making exchange use prohibitively expensive to most.
+Storing data on-chain (such as user"s balances and positions), something most decentralized exchanges do, is very costly and one that is usually passed on to the user, making exchange use prohibitively expensive to most.
 An SMT, however, allows the system to only store a single root hash (the root of the tree) on-chain, while still allowing for any one to verify the integrity of the data (leaves) through